11 tips to protect your feet and legs if you have diabetes

 There are many other solutions to the painful, sensitive feet you may encounter in your struggle with diabetes .
 Read on for 11 tips to help you stay strong and confident in your fight against the disease.

-Check your feet every day for cracks, wounds and sores
+Inspect your feet daily for cracks, wounds, and sores

 Nerve damage is a complication of diabetes that makes it difficult to feel when there are ulcers or cracks in the feet.
 "Patients with diabetes look for any discoloration, sores, or dry, cracked skin," says podiatrist Steven Tillett, M.D. in Portland, Oregon.
 Place a mirror on the floor to see under your feet, or ask a friend or relative for help if you can't see all parts of your feet clearly.